 Remove chicken from the refrigerator.
 Thread wings onto skewers lengthwise, spreading wings out to their full length.
 Let chicken come to room temperature while preparing grill.

 Light one chimney full of charcoal.
 When all the charcoal is lit and covered with gray ash, pour out and arrange the coals on one side of the charcoal grate.
-Set cooking grate in place, cover gill and allow to preheat for 5 minutes.
+Set cooking grate in place, cover grill and allow to preheat for 5 minutes.
 Clean and oil the grilling grate.
 Place wings pieces on the hot side of the grill and cook until well browned on all sides, about 3-5 minutes.
 Move chicken to cool side of the grill, cover, and continue to cook until darkly browned and chicken is cooked through, about 20 minutes more.
 Remove from grill, allow to cool for 5 minutes, and serve.